eduvpn/vpn-user-portal/CONFIG_CHANGES.md

 If not provided, the exact user ID used for binding to the LDAP server will be used as the user ID in the VPN service.

+You can also specify the `addRealm` option that takes a `string` value that will add a "realm" to the users specified "authUser".
+For example, if the user provides `foo`, an `addRealm` with value `example.org` would convert the "authUser" to `foo@example.org`.
+If the user specifies `foo@bar.com` and the `addRealm` value is `example.org` nothing will be changed.

 ## 2.2.3

 We added the translation for German (Germany).
 You can add it to